Skip to content

 💡

-Position 1 holds exactly ONE element — but that element can be a whole phrase like 'In der großen Stadt.'
+Position 1 holds exactly one element — but that element can be a whole phrase like 'In der großen Stadt.'

 🧠